-Here's a list of healthcare job skills that employers look for in the stack of resumes they receive, so be sure to include your relevant skills to get your resume noticed.
-We've listed skills for a wide range of healthcare jobs, from dental to nursing to technician.
-Skills will vary based on the job for which you're applying, so also review our list of skills listed by job and type of skill.
+Here's a list of health care job skills that employers look for in the stack of resumes they receive, so you can be sure to include your relevant skills in order to get your resume noticed.
+We've listed skills for a wide range of health care jobs, from dental to nursing to technician.
+Skills will vary based on the job for which you're applying.

 Dental Job Skills

-It's a great time to go into a dental field.
-The Bureau of Labor Statistics predicts dental hygienist jobs will grow 19 percent through 2024, which is much faster than the average of all other occupations.
+It's a great time to go into the dental field.
+The Bureau of Labor Statistics predicts dentist jobs will grow 19 percent from 2016 to 2026, which is much faster than the average of all other occupations.
 Dental assistants and dental hygienists are expected to match this growth as well, at rates of 19 percent and 20 percent respectively.

 Integrative Medicine Job Skills